mainsail-crew/mainsail/docs/quicktips/multi-cam.md

 ## Edit the original configuration file for a specific camera
 Find the path to the camera by its ID.
 This makes it easier to stop `dev/video0` and `/dev/video1` from being switchedin the future.

-In a termina, run the comman `ls /dev/v4l/by-id`, copy your camera id and paste it into the editor in Mainsail.
+In a terminal, run the command `ls /dev/v4l/by-id`, copy your camera id and paste it into the editor in Mainsail.
 For example:

 ```bash
 $ ls  /dev/v4l/by-id/